130 approved programs on 6 of 7 continents

 - Discuss with your major and minor adviser(s) to review your program and statement of intent.

-- Apply for DePauw consideration by the appropriate deadline
+- Apply for DePauw consideration by the published deadline.

-The Hubbard Center may approve or deny your application, or it may request a revision of the application based on questions posed by the committee, but only one revision will be allowed.
+A review committee made up of representatives from the Hubbard Center, Faculty, and Administrative Staff, may conditionally approve your application, or request a revision of based on feedback by the review committee, but only one revision will be allowed.

-Upon approval to study off-campus by DePauw, you may apply directly to the approved program.
-Approval by DePauw does not guarantee approval by your chosen off-campus study program.
+Upon conditional approval to study off-campus by DePauw, you may apply directly to the approved program.
+Conditional approval by DePauw does not guarantee approval by your chosen off-campus study program.

 If you are seeking approval for a non-approved off-campus study program, contact the Hubbard Center for details and directions on how to proceed.